 It was a lightbulb moment that helped us realise that, but we wouldn’t have been able to make that realisation without the hard work we’d put in over years of interviewing people, talking to people, gathering data and recording it.
 So in essence, it all comes back to that: putting in the work.
 Whatever your speciality, there’s really no getting away from it.”

 Here are three insights I’ve gathered over the years that can help shape your journey towards executive search success.

 There’s a theory that to be an expert at something, you need to accumulate 10,000 hours doing it.
 How did Bill Gates get so good at coding?
 Well, at a time when no other schools had computers, he had the good fortune to go to a school that had one.
 He got his 10,000 hours of coding in before he was 18, and went on to develop Microsoft into one of the world’s biggest companies.

 To succeed in executive search, it helps to find a niche and make it your own: get your 10,000 hours.
-At Taylor Hopkinson, our experts build their 10,000 hours through training, provision, and hands-on experience in particular industries such as onshore and offshore wind, solar and energy storage.
+At Taylor Hopkinson, our experts build their 10,000 hours through training, provision, and hands-on experience in particular industries such as onshore and offshore wind, solar, energy storage and green hydrogen.
 We’re not just niche in one renewable technology, we’re niche in several – and that makes us unique.